zgsrc/ibjs/README.md

 # Interactive Brokers SDK

-Interactive Brokers SDK is a high-level object model build atop the [native javascript API](https://github.com/pilwon/node-ib).
-It is all about straightforward programmatic access to your portfolio and market data subscriptions.
-This is an open source project unrelated to Interactive Brokers.
+Interactive Brokers SDK is a high-level object model build atop the [native javascript API](https://github.com/pilwon/node-ib) that is all about straightforward programmatic access to your portfolio and market data subscriptions.

 #### Prerequisites